xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2022.06 March 6, 2022
+   -- enh (gil)      Add Jaw Orientation property for the DMXSkull model -- end (gil).
+DMXSkull model changed so color error checking is only done when color channels are active 2022.06 March 6, 2022
    -- enh (gil)      Add auto repeat option to Morph.
 Automatically scales the repeat to model size.
    -- enh (keith)    Add a low definition rendering mode to matrices